baijum/service-binding-documentation/docs/getting-started/quick-start.md

 Connection"}
 ```

-In the next section, you will see how to fix it.
+Now, we are going to see how you can use Service Binding to easily connect the application to the database.

-## Connecting the application to a backing service
+## Connecting the application to the database

-The application was not working as the bindings were not present in the app.
+**Explanations about how one would do without Service binding.**
+Suppose the Service
+Binding operator is not present.
+In that case, the application's admin needs to
+extract all the configuration details and create a Secret resource and expose it
+to the application through volume mount in Kubernetes.

+In this quick start, we are going to leverage Service Binding as a way to easily and safely connect the application to the database service.
+In order to do that, we'll need to create a Service Binding ressource which will trigger the Service Binding Operator to inject the binding metadatas into the application.

 1. Create the ServiceBinding custom resource to inject the bindings: